Being Very Overweight Versus the Immune System: What Who Died from the Coronavirus Told Us

 If a compromised cardiovascular system made one more susceptible to dying from the Coronavirus, it stands to reason that good cardiovascular fitness would do the opposite.

-The best defense (that is, after one has been infected with the Coronavirus, not keeping from being infected) is good physical condition.
+The best defense (after one has been infected with the Coronavirus, not keeping from being infected) is excellent physical condition.
 Closing the gyms reduces the transmission, but it has the paradoxical effect of lowering fitness, reducing one’s ability to fight Corona once or if one has contracted the virus.

 The Influence of Lung Health on Fighting the Coronavirus